 5. Stella & Chewy’s Freeze-Dried Raw Dinner Patties

 About: Make your pupperoni’s palate sing with Stella & Chewy’s Freeze-Dried Raw Dinner Patties.
-Serve it as is or rehydrate with water and watch your dog enjoy an organic smorgasbord of high-quality ingredients.
+Serve it as is or rehydrate it with water and watch your dog enjoy an organic smorgasbord of high-quality ingredients.

 - Uses farm-raised proteins (except for the wild-caught fish) that use humane husbandry practices, including cage-free chickens and grass-fed cattle.